d-bl/GroundForge-help/docs/snow-mix/index.md

 ![](odd-even.png)

 To better match the pair diagram with the thread diagram we prefer untwisted legs.
-In this case that means a completely dummy stitch: '-'.
+In this case, that means a completely dummy stitch: '-'.
 A dummy stitch is a feature that may or may not work.
 It does not work as last stitch of a recipe.
 In the first pair diagram the mouse points at the last stitch of the recipe which is just a twist.
 The current gallery flipped this type of snowflakes upside down to get the twist-only stitch at the start.